jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 without your knowledge?

-The hierarchical approach allows a single master change management policy to be in place across bother the control-plane and worker-nodes.
+The hierarchical approach allows a single master change management policy to be in place across both the control-plane and worker-nodes.

 Conversely, material changes CAN take place on the control-plane when permitted by its associated change management policy even while material changes are not being permitted by worker-nodes